Advanced: Troubleshooting Variables

 Vague or faulty LLM reasoning is often a consequence of the LLM not knowing how to behave in a specific situation:

-• Explicitly tell it how to react if it is missing relevant information (e.g. "If there are no values for the input variable, return False.")
+• Manually modify the prompt to add instructions for how to react if it is missing relevant information (e.g. "If there are no values for the input variable, return False.").

-• Check that the variable is receiving the information it needs from the notes.
+• Check that the variable has the correct evidence snippets.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.